mpwesthuizen/agile_scrum.md/README.md

-# Agile & Scrum: Artifacts, Ceremonies and Roles README.md
+# Agile & Scrum: Artifacts, Ceremonies and Roles README

 ## Scrum
 Scrum is a framework of Agile workflow.
 Scrum is simple.
 The below scrum artifacts complete the framework and define scrum.